Surgery for Lung Cancer Patients

 How do I Prepare for Surgery?

-Preoperatively, the most important thing that a person can do is to stop smoking if they have not done so already.
-Smoking before surgery puts people at risk for serious complications (Table 2).
+If you are a current smoker, preoperatively, the most important thing that a person can do is to stop smoking if they have not done so already.
+Smoking before surgery puts people at risk of severe complications (Table 2).

 Table 2.
 Risks of Smoking at the Time of Surgery3, 4

-Smoking paralyzes the tiny hairs called cilia that clear secretions out of the airways.
+Smoking paralyzes the tiny hairs called cilia that clear secretion out of the airways.
 Keeping the lungs clean after surgery is an important way to prevent complications after surgery, such as infections and inadequate lung function.
+Stopping smoking at least 4-6 weeks before surgery and remaining smoke-free after surgery may reduce your risk of post-operative complications by 50% in some studies.
 Quitting smoking is a simple step that can dramatically improve the chances that surgery will go well, but quitting can be very difficult to do.
-There are many resources available to help people quit smoking, and the chance of being able to quit successfully is much better if these resources are used.5 Even if a smoker cannot quit long term, they can improve their outcome after surgery if they are able to stop smoking before surgery6 (ideally at least 8 weeks before surgery7 ) and stay off cigarettes until they have successfully healed from surgery.8 See Chapter 11: How to Quit Smoking Confidently and Successfully.
+There are many resources available to help people quit smoking, and the chance of being able to quit successfully is much better if these resources are used.5 Even if a smoker cannot quit long term, they can improve their outcome after surgery if they are able to stop smoking before surgery (ideally at least 6-8 weeks before surgery7 ) and stay off cigarettes until they have successfully healed from surgery.6-8 See Chapter 13: How to Quit Smoking Confidently and Successfully.

-Besides quitting smoking, there are several other things that a person who is anticipating surgery can do to proactively take some control over their surgical course.
-The patient’s body will be stressed by the surgery, so it is important to prepare as much as possible beforehand.
+Besides quitting smoking, there are several other things that a person who is anticipating surgery can do to take some control over their surgical course proactively.
+The surgery will stress the patient’s body, so it is important to prepare as much as possible beforehand.
 Exercise, proper nutrition, and vitamins (including antioxidants) can help prevent complications from surgery.
 Even if there are only one or two weeks between the diagnosis and the scheduled date of surgery, every day helps.
-Making the body as healthy as possible before surgery is a good way to be an active participant in the fight against the cancer.
+Making the body as healthy as possible before surgery is a good way to be an active participant in the fight against cancer.

 A daily exercise routine can improve the fitness of the heart and lungs and prepare the body for the stress of surgery.
 It is important to get approval from your doctor before starting an exercise regimen.
+Certain institutions have intensive exercise “pre-habilitation” programs that may be used pre-operatively for some patients; patients should ask their physicians if they would benefit from such programs.
 Proper nutrition, including a high protein diet, can build up the body’s store of building blocks to use during recovery after the operation.9 Vitamins and antioxidants can be important to help fight off infections and rebuild tissues after surgery.10

 What Can I Expect the Day of Surgery?

 The patient may be asked to stop certain medications before surgery.
 This is especially important with some blood pressure medications and medications that interfere with blood clotting such as aspirin, warfarin, and clopidogrel.
+Blood thinners have different rates in which they clear the body, so it is important to find out exactly how many days prior to surgery they need to be stopped.
+Surgery may be canceled if these blood thinners are not stopped in time.
 Supplements and naturopathic formulations should be noted on the medication list.
 Fish oil, omega-3 supplements, Ginkgo biloba, and vitamin E can slow blood clotting and should be discussed with the surgeon.
 To decrease the possibility of vomiting during anesthesia or sedation, it is important to not eat or drink anything before the procedure.
 Your doctor will give specific guidelines, but the usual rule is that there should be no food or drink consumed after midnight before surgery.
-Morning medications usually may be taken with a sip of water.
+Morning medications usually may be taken with a sip of water, but one should check with their surgeon regarding which medications to take and if it is allowable to take them with a sip of water the morning of surgery.
+Often there is input regarding this from the anesthesia team, so asking these questions well ahead of time may alleviate issues.

-The patient will meet many new people the day of surgery.
+The patient will meet many new people the day of surgery, however each one of these people are here to ensure that your surgery is performed safely and efficiently.
 There will be an operating room nurse who is in charge of making sure that the operating room works properly.
 In the operating room, the scrub technologist is in charge of making sure that the surgeon has the equipment he or she needs and keeping the surgical field sterile.
 The surgeon usually will have an assistant.
 There will be a doctor or a specialized nurse who will give anesthesia.
 The anesthetist may talk to the patient about placing an epidural catheter, which is a way of delivering pain medication directly to the fibers in the spinal cord that conduct pain signals to the brain.

 The specimen is removed from the body and given to the pathologist, who carefully cuts the specimen into thin slices, stains the slices, and examines them using a microscope.
-The pathologist confirms the type of the cancer and assesses how large it is, where it is in relation to the cut edges of the lung and the underlying tissues, and whether lymph nodes are involved.
-Just like the cancer was staged with imaging and an examination before surgery, the pathologist stages the cancer based on the resected specimen.
-The staging by the pathologist helps decide whether more therapy (chemotherapy, radiation, or further surgery) is required.
-The pathologist also tells the surgeon whether the cut edges are free of cancer.
+The pathologist confirms the type of cancer and assesses how large it is, where it is in relation to the cut edges of the lung and the underlying tissues, and whether lymph nodes are involved.
+Just like the cancer was staged with imaging and an examination before surgery, the pathologist stages cancer based on the resected specimen.
+This is known as the pathologic stage and will guide the surgeon as to if more therapy (chemotherapy, radiation, or further surgery) post-operatively is required.
+A formal pathology report usually takes 5-7 days to complete.
+The pathologist is sometimes asked to tell the surgeon whether the cut edges are free of cancer; this is done immediately in the operating room with a “frozen section.”
 If not, more tissue may be taken to get a clean margin.
-After the cancer has been removed, the surgeon examines the remaining healthy tissues to make sure that all bleeding has stopped, that the remaining lung inflates well, and that no air is leaking out of the remaining healthy lung.
+After cancer has been removed, the surgeon examines the remaining healthy tissues to make sure that all bleeding has stopped, that the remaining lung inflates well and that no air is leaking out of the remaining healthy lung.
 After the surgeon is satisfied, he or she usually places a drain to evacuate air and fluid out of the space between the chest wall and the lung (the pleural space).
 The lung naturally falls away from the chest wall and collapses on itself, but the drain can help hold the lung up against the chest wall.
-This drain (called chest drain or chest tube) stays in place until the lung is sealed and there is no drainage which is usually 1-3 days after surgery.
+This drain (called chest drain or chest tube) stays in place until the lung is sealed, and there is no drainage; which is usually 1-3 days after surgery.
 Finally, the surgeon closes the incision and applies sterile dressings.
 After the procedure is complete, the patient wakes up in the recovery room.
-Most people are not aware that any time has passed between when anesthesia was started and when they wake up in the recovery room.
+Most people are not aware that any time had passed between when anesthesia was started and when they wake up in the recovery room.

 Most people stay in the recovery room for a few hours while the anesthesia wears off.
 There are nurses in the recovery room who carefully monitor patients to make sure that everything is going well after surgery.
 A chest radiograph usually is done in the recovery room to recheck that the lung has completely re-expanded after surgery and that the tubes and drains are in the correct locations.
 After the patient is awake enough to leave the recovery room, he or she is brought to a bed in the hospital to continue recovery.